Cyfrin/8-vault-guardians-audit/audit-data/2023-11-01-vault-guardians.md

     }
 ```

-A user is also free to quit being a guardian at any time.
-The combination of minting vgTokens, and freely being able to quit results in users being able to farm `vgTokens` at any time.
+Guardians are also free to quit their role at any time, calling the `VaultGuardianBase::quitGuardian` function.
+The combination of minting vgTokens, and freely being able to quit, results in users being able to farm vgTokens at any time.

-**Impact:** Assuming the token has no monetary value, the malicious guardian could overtake the DAO and call and pass any of the functions:
+**Impact:** Assuming the token has no monetary value, the malicious guardian could accumulate tokens until they can overtake the DAO.
+Then, they could execute any of these functions of the `VaultGuardians` contract:

 ```
   "sweepErc20s(address)": "942d0ff9",